Osnabrück University

 About us

 Osnabrück University, founded in 1974, has earned an outstanding reputation in research and teaching.
 Of particular importance: its international orientation and visibility.
 Around 14,000 students benefit from the "research-based learning" approach.
 And last but not least, business and university mutually stimulate each other through transfer services.
+The university is continuing its ambitious profile development with the strategic project "Strategic development of potential."

 Five young adults walk together in a hallway towards the camera.
 The hallway has light-colored walls and a red floor